braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 >  If you would like to segment on the number of times a specific purchase has occurred, you should also record that purchase individually as an [incrementing custom attribute][12].

 ## Taxi/ride-sharing app use case {#example-case}
-For this example case, let's consider a taxi/ride-sharing app (such as Hailo or Lyft) that wants to decide what user data to collect.
+For this example, let's consider a ride-sharing app that wants to decide what user data to collect.
 The following questions and brainstorming process are a great model for marketing and development teams to follow.
 By the end of this exercise, both teams should have a solid understanding of what custom events and attributes make sense to collect in order to help meet their goal.

 **Case Question #1: What is the goal?**